simonpcouch/gbfs/cran-comments.md

 ### gbfs

-The 1.3.4 release update URLs in examples and unit tests to reflect bikeshare systems that closed due to COVID-19.
+The 1.3.5 release update URLs in examples and unit tests to reflect bikeshare systems adjusting operations due to COVID-19.

 ## Test environments